sarahpicard/NConcert-front-end/README.md

 - Allow users to upload a profile image
 - Implement dark-mode theme
 - Allow users to approve or deny friend requests
+- Allow users to add their own events (this will allow for small venues and house shows to be incorporated)